 - Freezer: Freeze baked scones in a freezer-safe bag for up to 2 months.
 Thaw overnight and reheat in the air fryer for a just-baked feel.

 Can I use dried cranberries instead of fresh?
-Yes.
-Dried cranberries work great here.
-If they’re extra dry, soak them in warm water for 5 minutes and pat dry before adding so the scones don’t turn out dry.
+Absolutely.
+Dried cranberries work great.
+If they’re very dry, soak them in warm water or orange juice for 5 minutes and pat dry before adding so the scones don’t turn out dry.

 Do I need to chill the dough before air frying?
-Not required, but chilling for 15 minutes helps the scones hold their shape and bake up flakier.
-If your kitchen is warm, it’s worth the extra step.
+It’s not required, but a 15-minute chill helps the scones hold their shape and bake up flakier — worth it if your kitchen is warm.

-Can I make these scones gluten-free?
+Can I make these gluten-free?
 Yes, use a 1:1 gluten-free baking flour.
-The texture may be slightly more crumbly, but they still bake up nicely in the air fryer.
+The texture will be a touch more crumbly, but they still bake up nicely.

 How do I keep scones from spreading in the air fryer?
-Make sure the butter is cold and don’t overmix the dough.
-Shaping the dough into firm wedges also helps them stay put.
+Keep the butter cold, don’t overmix, and shape the dough into firm, defined wedges.

 Can I add a glaze or sugar topping?
-Absolutely.
-A simple powdered sugar and milk glaze works well, or brush the tops with cream and sprinkle with coarse sugar before air frying.
+Definitely.
+A simple powdered-sugar-and-orange-juice glaze is lovely, or brush the tops with cream and sprinkle with coarse sugar before air frying.

 How do I know when the scones are done?
-They should be lightly golden on top and set in the center.
-A toothpick inserted in the middle should come out mostly clean.
+They should be lightly golden on top and set in the center, with a toothpick coming out mostly clean.

 Can I make the dough ahead of time?
 Yes.
-You can prep the dough, shape the scones, and refrigerate them for up to 24 hours before air frying.
+Shape the scones and refrigerate them for up to 24 hours before air frying.

 More Air Fryer Recipes